-Opportunities on the MSU campus in East Lansing exist in multiple departments, including chemical engineering, biochemistry, plant biology, agricultural economics, microbiology, entomology, and crop sciences.
-For those interested in ecological and environmental research opportunities related to bioenergy, there are opportunities at MSU’s Kellogg Biological Station (KBS) and the University of Wisconsin-Madison.
+Opportunities on the MSU campus in East Lansing exist in multiple disciplines, including biochemistry, plant biology, genetics, microbiology, ecology, and crop sciences.
+Students may also be interested in related programs at MSU’s Kellogg Biological Station (KBS) and the University of Wisconsin-Madison.

 The total stipend is $5,000 paid in one installment.
 Room and board on the MSU campus, and up to $500 for round-trip travel to/from East Lansing, are provided.

 Students who are enrolled in an accredited college or university and not an incoming freshman or graduating senior are eligible to apply.
 Strong preference will be given to groups under-represented in science and students at colleges without strong research programs.

 Our application process is all on-line.
 Before you begin your application, you should have the following materials ready:

 - A statement of interest - describe your long-term career goals, your interest in bioenergy research, how you hope to benefit from the program, and your experiences, skills, and attributes that would make you a valuable asset to our program.
 Also include which faculty member(s) you are most interested in working with (see listing above).
 Approximately one page should suffice.
 Please use your last name and the word "statement" in the document title, and save it as a PDF.

 - Your transcripts - unofficial transcripts are acceptable.
 Please use your last name and the word “transcripts” in the document title, and save it as a PDF.